 Devoid of large-scale tourist developments, the rocky Adriatic coast offers scores of pinewood-backed pebble coves as well as wonderfully preserved, centuries-old architecture in cities such as Zagreb, Dubrovnik, Split and Zadar.

 UNESCO World Heritage Sites, Dubrovnik and Split, are unmissable.
 Blending historic charm with contemporary cultural scenes they provide the perfect springboards for exploring the rest of Croatia's picturesque Dalmatian Coast, which stretches from the island of Rab in the north to the Bay of Kotor in the south.

 Off-shore, there are myriad islands to explore, making Croatia's waters perfect for island-hopping charter vacations.
 Don’t miss gems such as Vis, Korcula, Brac and Hvar, the latter of which rivals the ports of the French Riviera in the style stakes.

 Discover what the country has to offer aboard the 56m/184ft sailing yacht PANTHALASSA from Perini Navi, Delta Marine's 50m/164ft motor yacht 'Victoria del Mar' and the newly refitted 43m/140ft motor yacht EMOTION from CRN.

 Great Barrier Reef

-Visiting by luxury yacht ensures an up-close and personal experience of the reef, with no-end of snorkelling and scuba diving opportunities.
+Visiting by luxury yacht ensures an up-close-and-personal experience of the reef, with no-end of snorkelling and diving opportunities.
 An itinerary can also encompass a visit to the Whitsundays, a dreamlike archipelago that fulfils the very definition of paradise.